LemonPi/lemonpi.github.io/projects/vpr/vpr.md

 <div class="text-block">
 <p>
-	Something interesting from the previous figure is that iterative rerouting changes the shape of the time per iteration profile to look more like low-stress routing (as it is flatter relative to the first iteration).
+	Something interesting from the previous figure is that incremental rerouting changes the shape of the time per iteration profile to look more like low-stress routing (as it is flatter relative to the first iteration).
 	This suggests that routability might have been improved.
 This is still being tested by attempting to route at lower channel widths than before.